robowhois/robowhois-php/README.md

     php composer.phar install

-then you can use Robowhois in your code: bare in mind that the autoloading follows the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
+then you can use RoboWhois in your code: bare in mind that the autoloading follows the [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md)
 standard: there is an auto-generated autoloader that you can use: